Pathoschild/StardewScripts/mod-dump/README.md

 1. [Install SMAPI](https://smapi.io/).
 2. Open the script file in [LINQPad](https://www.linqpad.net).
 3. Edit the "Configuration" options at the top as needed.
+4. Edit the `mod-overrides.jsonc` file as needed.
-4. Fix the references to `SMAPI.Toolkit.CoreInterfaces.dll` and `SMAPI.Toolkit.dll` in the Stardew Valley folder.
+5. Fix the references to `SMAPI.Toolkit.CoreInterfaces.dll` and `SMAPI.Toolkit.dll` in the Stardew Valley folder.
-5. Run the script to begin downloading.
+6. Run the script to begin downloading.

 The script will handle API rate limits automatically, and will automatically continue from the last fetch when run again.
 The first run may take 2-3 days due to Nexus rate limits.